danielaamayar/The_Empathiser/README.md

 - Records voice input and performs sentiment analysis.
 - Presents a sequence of videos and news articles.
 - Collects demographic and emotional data in a structured session flow.
-- Stores and manages user responses securely.
+- Stores and manages user responses.

 ## Tech Stack